ramyardaneshgar/File-Integrity-Checker/README.md

 1. **MD5**:
    - Suitable for non-critical integrity checks (e.g., simple checksums).
    - **Not secure** for cryptographic purposes due to collision vulnerabilities.

 2. **SHA-1**:
-   - Deprecated for secure applications but included for compatibility.
+   - **Deprecated** for secure applications but included for compatibility.
-   - Use only when backward compatibility is necessary.
+   - Use only when backward compatibility is required.

 3. **SHA-256**:
-   - Part of the SHA-2 family and cryptographically secure.
+   - A cryptographically secure member of the SHA-2 family.
    - Recommended for all high-security use cases.

 ### Secure File Processing:
-- Reads files in **8192-byte chunks**, optimizing memory usage while maintaining security.
+- Files are read in **8192-byte chunks**, optimizing memory usage while maintaining security.
-- No temporary storage of sensitive data; hash values are held only in memory.
+- No temporary storage of sensitive data; hash values are held only in memory during processing.

 ---

 ## Installation
 ### Prerequisites:
 1. **Python 3.x** installed on your system.
-2. Required modules:
+2. Required Python modules:
    - **`hashlib`**: Built into Python for cryptographic hash generation.
    - **`tkinter`**: Built into Python for GUI development.